andcorduri/GBD_MUnCH/README.txt

 MSD and its uncertainty are then calculated in Python using blocking transformations (MUnCH_v1.py).
 The first column in the MSD file is the time, the second column the MSD and the third column the MSD uncertainty.
+The script msd.wxm generates an initial guess for fitting the MSD with an analytic function.
+This is used in MUnCH.py when performing the data analysis.

 Papers where you can find the detailed explanations of the